ad-freiburg/esa2018-experiment/BLOGPOST.md

 Any further discussions had no measurable effect.**

-The above results are probably an **an upper bound** for the consistency of the reviewing process at a computer science conference, for the following reasons:
+The above results are probably an **an upper bound** for the objectivity of the reviewing process at a computer science conference, for the following reasons:

 1. ESA is a medium-sized conference with a relatively tightly-knit community and a one-tier PC.
 2. In online discussions, threads frequently stall because PC members forget or not bother to reply because of other obligations.